dhicks6345789/remote-gateway/README.md

 - Make script runnable via direct download rather than having to clone project.
 - Add support for Raspberry Pi, with user interface for admin user(s) to edit list of devices available.
 - Add support for legacy Windows apps, with file save/load.
+- Add ability to add new users to Windows machines as new users log in.